Wall Street advances at end of blistering week

 Investors are counting on further easing in the next few days, as the Senate mulls a $1 trillion package that would include direct financial help for Americans.

-"It's the effect of both central banks and governments signaling that they're willing to do whatever it takes," said Teeuwe Mevissen, senior market economist at Rabobank.
+"It's the effect of both central banks and governments signalling that they're willing to do whatever it takes," said Teeuwe Mevissen, senior market economist at Rabobank.

 "But in general, I don't think these movements signal that the worst is over and that we are going to get back to normal anytime soon."